 Distance from London: 2.5 hours by car

 Why go?
 The Belfry in the Midlands, just outside of Birmingham, is the perfect place to recharge your batteries.
 The hotel spa has undergone a £1 million a few years ago, making it a perfect destination for a spa weekend without breaking the bank and to spoil you with a quality spa experience.
 Two-night spa breaks at the gorgeous ivy-covered country house hotel in Sutton Coldfield start at only £134 per person per night – including a spa treatment, breakfast, a 3-course dinner and access to the pool area.
 No better way to spend a chilly winter weekend than by pampering yourself!
 And if the hubby isn’t much of a spa enthusiast, he’ll appreciate the 18-hole golf course.
+This is not only a perfect winter break from London, by the way, but a fantastic place to recharge your batteries any time of year.

 Don’t miss: Head to the nearby Kingsbury Water Park with 15 lakes, plenty of walking trails and birds and wildlife.